 Just don’t expect the story to stay predictable for long.

-“I think there’s some twists and turns along the way that may be hard to predict,” Ehasz says.
+“There’s some twists and turns along the way that may be hard to predict,” Ehasz says.
 “The story still goes in an epic direction, but not the one the audience anticipates.”

 Even the show’s unique animation style is designed to give it an epic feel.
-The Dragon Prince’s mix of hand-drawn backgrounds and computer-generated characters may be off-putting at first, but it allows for some dazzlingly impressive action sequences on par with anything you’ve seen in hand-drawn animation or live action.
+The Dragon Prince’s mix of hand-drawn backgrounds and computer-generated characters may be off-putting at first, but it allows for some dazzlingly impressive action sequences on par with anything you’ve seen in hand-drawn animation or live-action.

-“One of the thing we really love about the style of the show is it’s something that allows us to replicate the look of anime without having to hand draw every frame,” Justin Richmond tells Inverse.
+“One of the things we really love about the style of the show is it’s something that allows us to replicate the look of anime without having to hand draw every frame,” Justin Richmond tells Inverse.